Rafael Caro Quintero: Personal information

+Caro Quintero is known to frequent the area of Badiraguato, Sinaloa, Mexico; he also has previous ties to Guadalajara, Jalisco, Mexico, and Costa Rica.

 Allegations of involvement in murders

 John Clay Walker and Albert Radelat

 Caro Quintero has been accused of ordering the abduction, torture, and murder of writer John Clay Walker and dentistry student Albert Radelat on January 30, 1985.
 According to the allegations, the two U.S. citizens were dining in a Guadalajara restaurant when they encountered Caro Quintero and his men as they accidentally walked into one of Caro Quintero's private parties.

 Caro Quintero is alleged to have then ordered his men to seize the U.S. citizens and take them to a store room, where they were tortured with ice picks and interrogated.
 John Walker died on the scene from blunt force trauma to the head.
 Albert Radelat was still alive when he was wrapped in tablecloths, taken to a park near the city, and buried.
 The men's bodies were found six months later, buried at the San Isidro Mazatepec Park in Zapopan.
 The authorities believe that Caro Quintero had mistaken Walker and Radelat for U.S. undercover agents.